I Want To...

 Johns Hopkins Departments

 Department Mentor/Supervisors, in order to continue with the program’s success, we need your commitment to host and mentor a student this summer!
-We welcome you to confirm your support by completing and submitting an online 2016 Department Student Request form as soon as possible.
+We welcome you to confirm your support by completing and submitting an online 2017 Department Student Request form by May 1, 2017.

 Please send an email to JHSJP@jhmi.edu if you should have any questions pertaining to this information.